 The Kenyan Board of Directors and the American Board of Directors continue to work together to ensure the best in every way for the children.
 Kenyan Schools of Hope also believes a Christ based education of both boys and girls is essential in changing the cultural acceptance of female genital mutilation and forced early marriage.
 At Osiligi School the saving love of Jesus is paramount.

 With your generous support in 2019, the security fence has been completed.
-General improvements are on-going and other necessary items also need to be funded such as a cistern and a greenhouse for producing food in view of Kenya's current locust plague.
+General improvements are on-going and other necessary items also need to be funded such as a freezer and a greenhouse for producing food in view of Kenya's current locust plague.
 Please prayerfully consider helping with these urgent needs.
 Any amount will help!